UsabilityEngineering/Whirlpool/phase2/README.md

 We decided to do the adding of machines this way because it is simple and easy.
 From our user research data, we learned that some of our previous features were seen as too complicated and confusing to use.
 Our users said they would prefer starting their laundry to be quick and easy rather than compicated with extra features, so that is what we went with here.

 Once a machine's QR code has been scanned, it will be added to the home page to track its progress.
+From our user research, we learned that over half of our research participants use a timer to keep track of their laundry.
+That inspired us to create this progress chart which tells the user how close their laundry is to being complete.
 This view is shown below:

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/washer_home.png?raw=true)